Chincholi: Demographics

 Chincholi Taluka borders the following talukas of Kalaburagi district: Gulbarga Taluka to the west, Chitapur taluka to the south-west and Sedam Taluka to the south.
-It also borders Humnabad Taluk of Bidar district to the north and Tandur Mandal of Vikarabad district of Telangana to the east and Mogudampally mandal of Sangareddy district of Telangana to northeast.
+It also borders Chittaguppa Taluk of Bidar district to the north and Tandur Mandal of Vikarabad district of Telangana to the east and Mogudampally mandal of Sangareddy district of Telangana to northeast.

 Politics

 Chincholi is part of Chincholi Assembly constituency and Bidar (Lok Sabha constituency).

 Two time chief minister of Karnataka Veerendra Patil was from this taluka.